Macau casinos face growing bad debts as VIP punters step back

 Although annual income is still five times that of Las Vegas, last year revenues in the former Portuguese colony of Macau dropped 34 percent to $29 billion.
 Average monthly revenues have halved from what they were at the start of 2014 and are set to fall for a 24th consecutive month in May.

-Genting Singapore, which owns the tropical Sentosa resort in the city-state, said its bad debt provision more than doubled quarter on quarter in the first three months of the year.
+Genting Singapore (GENS.SI), which owns the tropical Sentosa resort in the city-state, said its bad debt provision more than doubled quarter on quarter in the first three months of the year.

 While operators like Sands have tried to accelerate the transition to the mass market segment, they are also increasing the proportion of high rollers they lend to directly rather than through junket operators.